MicrosoftDocs/visualstudio-docs/docs/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md

  From your unit test projects, you can simply take a reference to the compiled Fakes assemblies that are placed under the FakesAssemblies in the project folder.

 1. Create a new Class Library with the .NET runtime version matching your test projects.
-Let’s call it Fakes.Prebuild.
+Let's call it Fakes.Prebuild.
 Remove the class1.cs file from the project, not needed.

 2. Add reference to all the System and third-party assemblies you need Fakes for.